kubernetes-sigs/krew/site/content/docs/developer-guide/develop/best-practices.md

 ## Import authentication plugins (Go) {#auth-plugins}

 By default, plugins that use [client-go] cannot authenticate to Kubernetes clusters on many cloud providers.
-To overcome this, add the following import to somewhere in your binary:
+To address this, include the following import in your plugin:

 ```go
 import _ "k8s.io/client-go/plugin/pkg/client/auth"